IPA Rahul Basu Memorial Award

 Thereafter the award committee will contact the nominee to submit his/her thesis, along with a detailed CV including list of publications and a copy of the Provisional Degree Certificate.
 The nominee will be asked to request two referees (one of whom can be the nominator) to write directly to the same email address in support of the nomination.
 In all communications, the nominee’s name should appear in the Subject line.
 The committee if needed will also consult experts in the area of the candidate.
 Winners will be selected by an expert committee whose decision will be final.

-The winners will be invited to receive the award at a ceremony during the DAE Symposium in HEP, to be held at the IITM, Chennai from December 10-14, 2018 and to deliver a seminar on their thesis work at the award ceremony.
-Those who cannot attend in person may be allowed to deliver the talk over the internet.
+The winners will be invited to receive the award at a ceremony during the DAE Symposium in HEP, to be held at the NISER, from December 14-18, 2020 and to deliver a seminar on their thesis work at the award ceremony.
+This year the symposium will be in virtual mode.

 The earlier winners of this award are